-Well Child Care Physician Office Visits
+Well-Child Care Physician Office Visits

-Covered, including routine sensory screening, and developmental/behavioral assessments according to the American Academy of Pediatrics Periodicity Schedule of the Bright Futures Recommendations for Preventive Pediatric Health Care:
+Covered, including routine sensory screening, and developmental/behavioral assessments based on the American Academy of Pediatrics (AAP) Periodicity Schedule of the Bright Futures Recommendations for Preventive Pediatric Health Care:

-- Birth to one year: seven visits
+- Birth to one year: seven visits.

-- Age one year: three visits
+- Age one year: three visits.

-- Age two years: two visits
+- Age two years: two visits.

+- Age three years: one visit.

-- Age three years through twenty-one years: one visit per year
+- Age four years through twenty-one years: 18 visits with one visit for each year of age and a minimum of 9 months between visits.